 Important Bird Areas identify seabird colonies and broad scale areas where used by these colonies for feeding, maintenance behaviours and social interactions.
-These areas appear to cover all existing marine farms in New Zealand124, so using them as a filter for a matter of discretion would not be meaningful.
-Irrespective of that point, the risks of entanglement and disturbance from human activity is considered to be relatively low125 and can be managed through the matters of discretion listed in clauses 12(g), 15(d), 32(e) and 36(e).
+These areas appear to cover all existing marine farms in New Zealand, 128 so using them as a filter for a matter of discretion would not be meaningful.
+Irrespective of that point, the risks of entanglement and disturbance from human activity is considered to be relatively low129 and can be managed through the matters of discretion recommended below to be amended from those in the proposed NES consulted on.
 The habitat exclusion discussion in the section above is also relevant to this point.